 It is very important that children attend school regularly to achieve continuity in the learning process.
 Under the "Education (pupil registration) (England) (Amendment) Regulations 2013" Head Teachers may not grant leave of absence for holidays during term time unless there are exceptional circumstances.
 However, we realise there are occasions when your child may need to be absent so it is important that you communicate with the school prior to making arrangements to take your child out of school.
-If, in exceptional circumstances, a parent wishes to apply for authorised leave, then an appointment should be made with the Head teacher to discuss whether this will be granted.
+If, in exceptional circumstances, a parent wishes to apply for authorised leave, then an application form for authorised absence from school must be completed.
 Exceptional circumstances might include a family bereavement or a parent in the armed services returning from active duty abroad.

-All unexplained absences will be queried by means of a letter from the Head teacher and the response will clarify the situation or could reveal miscommunication.
-If the absence remains unexplained then the reason for absence is logged as 'unauthorised' in the register.
+All unexplained absences will be queried by means of a letter from the Head teacher and the response clarify the situation or could reveal miscommunication. lf the absence remains unexplained then the reason for absence is logged as 'unauthorised 'in the register.
 This may result in a fixed penalty notice.